Get

 How to Protect Your Cat from Plastic

 Since plastic can be so dangerous for your cat, keeping straws and other plastic items away from your cat’s curious paws is essential.
-The easiest way to do this is to remove the straws from your cat’s reach.
+The easiest way is to remove the straws from your cat’s reach.

 If the object of your cat’s obsession cannot be easily removed, try distracting your cat with more desirable and entertaining options.
 Toys, treats, and interactive mazes are great ways to keep your cat mentally stimulated and away from plastic items.